phyBrackets/phyBrackets.github.io/README.md

-# Life With Science

-A blog dedicated to exploring the fascinating worlds of biology, astronomy, and the programming tools that help us understand science better.
+# Mind & Matter

 Visit the blog at: https://phybrackets.github.io

+## About

+This blog focuses on the fascinating intersection of brain science and human behavior.
+Topics :

+- **Neuroscience**: How the brain works at cellular and systems levels
+- **Psychology**: Cognitive processes, emotions, and behavior
+- **Mind-Brain Connection**: Bridging biological mechanisms with psychological experience

-## Upcoming Topics
+## Writing Topics

+Current areas of exploration:
+- Neural plasticity and learning
+- The neuroscience of consciousness
-- Biology and Life Sciences
+- Memory formation and recall
+- Emotional processing in the brain
-- Astronomy and Space Science
+- Cognitive biases and decision-making
-- Scientific Programming (Python, OpenGL, etc)
-- Science Communication
+- Mental health from a neuroscience perspective